 The Hierarchy of Measurements

-I believe the path to successful marketing measurements can be represented with a hierarchy.
+I believe the path to successful measurements can be represented with a hierarchy in marketing.

 Like Maslow’s famous hierarchy of needs, the hierarchy I propose involves some base-level measurements at the bottom of the pyramid, since they’re required in order to measure the upper parts.